Deprecation: #108345 - Deprecation of ext_emconf.php

 - still ship

-ext_emconf. php - do not define the
+ext_emconf. php - do not define a

 "version"field orextra.typo3/ cms. version - or do not define

-extra.typo3/ cms.
+extra.at all, even as an empty objecttypo3/ cms.
 Package. provides Packages

 Migration